-Every year on July 28th, HepVu joins international viral hepatitis organizations in recognizing World Hepatitis Day.
-This awareness day serves as an opportunity to highlight the continued global burden of viral hepatitis despite the options that exist for vaccination, testing, and care.
+Every year on July 28th, HepVu joins viral hepatitis organizations in the U.S. and around the world in recognizing World Hepatitis Day.
+This awareness day serves as an opportunity to highlight the continued global burden of viral hepatitis despite the options that exist for vaccination, testing, care, and in the case of hepatitis C, cure.

-Many people living with viral hepatitis are not able to access effective medical care and options that are critical to preventing and caring for their infections due to financial barriers, social stigma, political bureaucracy, or geographic service deserts.
-These obstacles significantly hinder the ability for the world to eliminate viral hepatitis as many countries pledged to do by 2030.
+Many people living with viral hepatitis are not able to access effective medical care due to financial barriers, social stigma, bureaucratic “red tape”, or lack of easily accessible services (geographic service deserts).
+These obstacles significantly hinder the ability for the world to eliminate viral hepatitis, as many countries pledged to do by 2030.

 To learn more about elimination of viral hepatitis, explore HepVu’s resources: